TheSpaghettiDetective/obico-server/website/docs/user-guides/how-does-credits-work.md

 ---
 id: how-does-credits-work
 title: I want to help The Detective get better at her job.
 How can I do it?
-sidebar_label: Help The Detective improve and earn Detective Hours
+sidebar_label: Help The Detective improve and earn AI Detection Hours
 ---

 Glad that you asked.